 Use this article on Stewardship in the bible to build your Bible study lesson on stewardship.

 Lastly, do a Bible study on technology.

 You might think that this would draw a young crowd, but this will more likely draw an older crowd.
 Boomer and “Greatest Generation” Christians have high biblical literacy, but low technological literacy.

 Teach a balanced perspective that helps people to gain confidence in using technology that rescues people from old-school Luddism and new-school tech-obsession.

 Use this article to build your Bible study on technology.

 Pro tip: Update yourself (with this article) with the latest tech trends that are changing how churches work.

-There is one factor that will either cause your bible study attendance to explode or die:
+There is one factor that will either help your bible study attendance grow or cause it to die: